rafabernad/Labs/Carousels/README.md

 To get a handle of the currently displayed view, use `fetchCurrentView()`.

 To move the view programmatically, use `next()` or `previous()`.

+An `onViewIndexChanged` event gets fired each time the center view is changed.

 Dendencies
 ----------